 I apologize for the long wait for this chapter.
-I've actually had this chapter done for almost a year and on my (WaterBat95), but I wanted to get another chapter of either this or The Enemy Inside done before posting it here (and in doing so failed to advertise the chapter was on , oops!
-I'm still super new to this sort of thing, heh).
+I've actually had this chapter done for almost a year, but I wanted to get another chapter of either this or The Enemy Inside done before posting it here.
 Once again, my motivation has been elsewhere, namely with drawing and trying my hand at animation, the latter of which can be viewed on my newer YouTube channel WaterBat95.
 My art is still viewable on my DeviantArt account 13BatScorpion95.
 However, chapter 7 of The Enemy Inside is almost complete: I just need to go back and add a few more things to either it or the chapter directly before it so not everything is seemingly from out of nowhere.

 On a sad note, I lost my rat Bianca to an almost year-long battle with tumors back in late October.
 She started showing signs of going downhill in April last year, and I thought the end for her was near when I last updated this story.
 However, she surprised us all and made it six more months, still upbeat and active until her last few days, then we knew it was time to let her go.
 Rest in peace, sweetie-kins.